 What Can Happen If An Employer Fails to Proper Wages?

-A Helpful Guide For How to Determine Employer Obligations and Employee Rights Regarding Minimum Pay and Fair Wages
+Understanding Employer Obligations and Employee Rights Regarding Minimum Pay and Fair Wages Law

 In Ontario, generally, an employer is statutorily required to provide a minimum hourly wage that is prescribed and adjusted regularly.
 Upon failure to to do so, an employer may be subjected to prosecution resulting in fines and penalties or civil litigation brought by an employee seeking compensation for shortfall amounts, or even both.

 As per the Employment Standards Act, 2000, S.O.
 2000, Chapter 41 governs many aspects of the employer and employee relationship, including many issues related to wages including minimum pay requirements.
 The minimum pay requirements, including exceptions, among other things, are described within section 23, section 23.0.1, and 23.1 of the Employment Standards Act, 2000 which says:

 23 (1) An employer shall pay employees at least the minimum wage.

 (2) If an employer provides room or board to an employee, the prescribed amount with respect to room or board shall be deemed to have been paid by the employer to the employee as wages.

 (3) Compliance with this Part shall be determined on a pay period basis.